kunle001/kunle001/README.md

 📚 Tools: TensorFlow, Sklearn, Keras, PyTorch, Flask, React, Django, node.js, Express.js 💻 Extras: Git, Jupyter Notebook, VS Code, Android Studio

 My standout talents?
-I excel at both machine learning and creating the technical backbone of software.
+I excel at both machine learning and creating the technical backend of software.
 I have a knack for simplifying intricate concepts and making data come alive.
 I've also crafted some impressive projects focused on understanding and working with human language. 💪

 Take a look at my GitHub highlights: